 • Increase awareness, understanding and acceptance of those affected by ASD, and their families, within their own communities of faith.

-• Educate and equip communities of faith to better serve those affected by ASD.
+• Educate and equip communities of faith to better serve those affected by ASD through training and resources.

-• Encourage communities of faith to partner with and meet the physical and spiritual needs of individuals with ASD and their families.
+• Encourage communities of faith to partner with and meet the physical, emotional and spiritual needs of individuals with ASD and their families.

-• Honor individuals with ASD as vital contributors to a thriving community of faith.
+• Honor individuals with ASD as vital contributors to a thriving community of faith through meaningful inclusion.